-When you have a craving for New Zealand paua, but can’t get any, what do you do?
+When you crave New Zealand paua but can’t get any, what do you do?
 Tasmanian abalone is a very close relative of NZ paua.
-Sautéed abalone, or paua, is a great way to get the best from this ocean delicacy.
+This sautéed abalone noodles recipe is a great way to get the best from this ocean delicacy.
 Using sautéed paua would be even better.

 There is nothing quite like New Zealand paua.
 While a member of the abalone family, it has a strong and distinctive flavour that is quite addictive.
 I love it, but I am not in the majority.
 In reality, it is something of an acquired taste.
 Tasmania, a state of Australia, is not far from New Zealand and at a similar latitude.
 Tasmanian abalone are more similar to NZ paua than abalone found elsewhere and so is appraise for many of the same recipes, including this sautéed abalone.

 Stocks of wild Tasmanian abalone have declined significantly due to overfishing.
 Now strict quotas exist, as they do with NZ paua.
 Luckily for lovers of this delicacy, the availability of farmed Tasmanian abalone has increasingly significantly.
 Farming paua has many challenges and so is still a fledgling industry.

 Abalone, like paua, is notoriously difficult to cook.
 The default for paua is to mince it and use it in fritters.
 Sliced very thinly and quickly sautéed also produces delectable results.
 The approach taken here with this sautéed abalone noodles recipe (or sautéed paua) is to stir fry it with a little chorizo, garlic and chilli.
-For the price you pay for Tasmanian abalone, or due to the scarcity of paua, we need to provide a vehicle for this amazing flavour, one which is going to provide some bulk yet keep the abalone/paua flavours in the spotlight.
+Given the price you pay for Tasmanian abalone or the scarcity of paua, we need to provide a worthy vehicle for this amazing flavour.
+Soba noodles are such a vehicle, providing some bulk while keeping the abalone/paua flavours in the spotlight.

 The soba noodles

 Enter soba noodles.
 Not alone among soba noodle recipes on delectabilia, and for good reason.
 These buckwheat flour noodles have great taste, texture, and are healthier than noodles made only with refined wheat or rice flour.
 And they work so well with sautéed abalone, highlighting it, but not dominating it.